gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

       nodeSelector:
         key: value
         key2: value2
+      # Optional
+      - key: key1
+        effect: NoSchedule
+        operator: Equal
+        value: value1
       # Optional: defaults to false
       heartbeatEvent: true|false
 ```

 The `nodeSelector` option specifies node selectors for Falco pods, following the Kubernetes API [specification](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
 Only nodes matching the specified labels will run Falco pods.

+The `tolerations` option allows Falco pods to be scheduled on nodes with taints, such as master/control-plane nodes or nodes marked with the NoSchedule effect.
+This follows the Kubernetes API [specification](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for tolerations.
+This is particularly useful when you want Falco to run on nodes that have taints like `NoSchedule` to ensure comprehensive monitoring coverage.

 The `heartbeatEvent` option enables or disables the heartbeat event, which is a periodic event sent by Falco to indicate it is running and healthy.
 This is useful for monitoring.